The Insurance Disputes Law Review: Belgium

 In Belgium, insurance and insurance law has become a hot topic in the media.
 Increasingly, policyholders are dissatisfied with the cost of premiums, refusals by insurers to provide coverage, claims settlements and alleged violations of legal obligations such as information requirements.

-In this chapter, I discuss in detail the legal framework of Belgian insurance disputes, interesting recent case law, international insurance disputes and emerging trends in insurance claims.
+In this chapter, the legal framework of Belgian insurance disputes, interesting recent case law, international insurance disputes and emerging trends in insurance claims are discussed in detail.

 The legal framework

 i Sources of insurance law and regulation

 For Belgian law practitioners, the first point of reference regarding insurance law is the Act of 4 April 2014 concerning insurance (the Insurance Act), which contains, among others, provisions on the insurance contract, the obligations of the parties, limitation periods, insurance mediation and distribution, and supervision of insurance companies.

 Apart from the rather long Insurance Act, Belgium has a number of relevant specific acts (e.g., for motor vehicle insurance, damage caused by terrorism, and the status and supervision of insurance companies) and countless royal decrees (e.g., for life insurance and fire insurance for simple risks).

 Although the law changes constantly, the following key developments from the past 12 to 18 months (1 January 2020 to 31 July 2021) are worth mentioning.